 2. You can model your thinking as you read the text.

-Think aloud as you read to model and guide students to help them notice the skills and how they are used in the text.
+As you read aloud, you can also think aloud to model and guide students.
+When you think aloud, you are helping students notice the skills and how they are used in the text.
 As you think aloud, you are modeling how the mentor text is an anchor to the skill that you are focusing on.

 •Why did the author write this text?

 •How can this help me?

 •Have I read another book like this?

 •What do I notice about the author’s craft?

 •How can I apply this to my learning?